Car Won’t Accelerate But RPMs Go Up: 10 Potential Causes

 Fuel injectors are clogged due to carbon deposits and the accumulation of dirt around the nozzle of the fuel injectors.

 A fuel injector can also become damaged due to its faulty magnetic coil.
 If you look at the fuel injector, you will see its two terminals.
-These are the endpoints of the magnetic coil of the fuel injector that carry electric current.
+These are the endpoints of the magnetic coil of the fuel injector that carries electric current.

 fuel injector terminals